 Yes and no. At its core, Dogecoin is a cryptocurrency like Bitcoin.
 You can buy it on certain cryptocurrency exchanges.
 And technically, it’s a form of currency.
 Although extremely limited, you can use Dogecoin to pay for a small number of things around the internet.
 For example, the popular tech supply website Newegg recently announced they would start accepting Dogecoin.
 You can also buy Dallas Mavericks merch, thanks to team owner Mark Cuban’s public support.
 However, it’s still pretty rare to pay online with Dogecoin.

 However, there is one major difference between Dogecoin and Bitcoin.
 Only 21 million Bitcoins can ever be mined.
 Once that happens, no future Bitcoins can ever be created.
 Dogecoin, however, has no such limit.
+Wondering how to mine Dogecoin?
 New Dogecoins are mined in the same way as Bitcoins — computers solving complex math problems.
 However, it’s much easier to mine Dogecoin.
 Most importantly, there is no limit on the number of Dogecoins that can be created.
 There are already 129 billion in circulation.
 Critics of Dogecoin point to this fact when arguing that supply will always outnumber demand, keeping Dogecoin mostly worthless.

 Is Dogecoin Actually Useful?